 One of our most popular recipes around the holidays is this one—Swedish meatballs.
 They’re terrific over egg noodles for a main course, or served as individual appetizers.

-IKEA may have helped popularize Swedish meatballs in this country, but my first experience of them came in the form of room service at the Diplomat Hotel in Stockholm.
+My first experience of Swedish meatballs came in the form of room service at a hotel in Stockholm.
 I was traveling alone for business, holed up in my room in comfy clothes with books to keep me company.
 I ordered the only thing on the menu that looked familiar—meatballs—that first night.
 They were so good I think I licked the plate clean.
 I stayed in and ordered the meatballs every night for the rest of the trip!

-Since then I’ve been on a quest to find a Swedish meatball as good, and I think we’ve done it here.
-If you like the IKEA meatballs, be prepared; these are way better.
+Since then I’ve been on a quest to find a Swedish meatball as good, and we’ve done it here.
+If you like the meatballs at IKEA, be prepared; these are a hundred times better.
 Flavored with nutmeg and cardamom, these little beef-and-pork meatballs are best served with a rich meat gravy spiked with sour cream and a little lingonberry jelly.
-You can serve the jelly on the side if you want, but it tastes great mixed right into the sauce, which is what we’ve done here.
+You can either serve the jelly on the side or mixed right into the sauce, which is what we’ve done here.